fiso64/slsk-batchdl/README.md

   --name-format <format>         Name format for downloaded tracks, e.g "{artist} - {title}" --fast-search                  Begin downloading as soon as a file satisfying the preferred
                                  conditions is found.
 Higher chance to download wrong files.
-  --m3u <option>                 Create an m3u8 playlist file
+  --remove-from-source           Remove downloaded tracks from source playlist or CSV file
-                                 'none': Do not create a playlist file 'fails' (default): Write only failed downloads to the m3u
+                                 (spotify and CSV only) --m3u <option>                 Create an m3u8 playlist file 'none': Do not create a playlist file 'fails' (default): Write only failed downloads to the m3u